t6nn/dev-day-fun/games/code-golf-1/task-2/description.md

-# Code golf - Finding connected blocks
+# Code golf - Finding the sum of matrix cells

 ## Input
-A string representing a matrix (a two dimensional array) of 0s and 1s.
+A string representing a matrix (a two dimensional array) of integers.
 Elements are separated by commas while rows of the matrix are separated by symbol '$'.

 ## Task
-Given a matrix, find the number of 1s in the biggest connected block of 1s (connection can be made left, right, up, down or diagonally).
+Given a matrix, find the number of its elements.
 Example:

     1,1,1,0,0,0,1,1$
     1,0,0,0,0,0,1,1$
-    0,0,1,1,0,0,1,1$
-    0,1,0,0,1,0,0,0$
-    0,1,0,0,1,0,0,0$
-    0,1,0,0,1,0,0,0$
-    0,0,1,1,0,0,0,0$
-    0,0,0,0,0,0,0,0$

-In this example there are three blocks we can consider, one in upper left corner of size 4, one in upper right corner of size 6 and one more more towards the center looking like a circle of size 10.
+    0,0,0,0,0,0,0,1000

+In this example the sum of the cells would be 1008.

 ## Output
-Number representing the count of 1s in the biggest connected block.
+Number representing the sum of the elements modulus 13092017;

 ## Code Golf
 Solutions compete against each other, based on the number of bytes in your source file.
 The solution